RomanLut/hx-esp32-cam-fpv/doc/building_gs_image_ubuntu.md

 This instruction describes steps for running Ground Station software on Ubuntu desktop (f.e. old x86_64 notebook or Raspberry Pi).

 For notebook, it starts from building live USB flash drive.
-If you want to run image on the existing system, just skip first steps.
+If you want to run image on the existing system, just skip first steps untill "Install required packages".

-For Raspberry Pi, follow these steps https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview to prepare Ubuntu SD card.
-Then jump to "Install required packages" step.

 External Wifi card which supports monitor mode and injection is still required (rtl8812ua, ar9271).

 Internal wifi card may work or may not.
 It works for me with **Intel 6300 AGN card**.

+For Raspberry Pi, follow these steps https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview to prepare Ubuntu SD card.
+Then jump to "Install required packages" step.

 * Download Ubuntu Desktop image https://ubuntu.com/download/desktop